Developer(s) – Kisareth Studios

 Originality – 8/10

-Though this game is by no means not without it’s influences, many ideas and inspirations from many different sources have been brought together by Kisareth to form something very special and unique.
-I think if Kisareth plan to develop this series past the forthcoming second game in the series, it could make for an extremely exciting franchise.
+Though this game is by no means not without its influences, many ideas and inspirations from many different sources have been brought together by Kisareth to form something very special and unique.
+I think if Kisareth plans to develop this series past the forthcoming second game in the series, it could make for an extremely exciting franchise.
 The game offers an experience that many mainstream developers these days sadly seem very reluctant to deliver.
-It’s hard to be able to make a turn-based RPG stand out among most other games of it’s genre, but Kisareth have done an extremely good job of achieving that.
+It’s hard to be able to make a turn-based RPG stand out among most other games of its genre, but Kisareth has done an extremely good job of achieving that.

 Overall, Chronicles of a Dark Lord is an exceptional game that is certainly worthy of a lot more attention.
 Though it has built up a cult following over the last few years, putting the game on Steam would help to bring it to a much wider audience, and I’m hoping that’s where factors like this review come in.